pivotal/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

 #### <a id="patch-the-service-account"></a> Patch the Service Account

-The `jenkins-task` `ClusterTask` resource uses a container image with the Jenkins Adapter program to trigger the Jenkins job and wait for it to complete.
+The `jenkins-task` `ClusterTask` resource uses a container image with the Jenkins Adapter application to trigger the Jenkins job and wait for it to complete.
 This container image is distributed with Tanzu Application Platform on VMware Tanzu Network, but it is not installed at the same time as the other packages.
 It is pulled at the time that the supply chain executes the job.
 As a result, it